Knodle: Modular Weakly Supervised Learning with PyTorch: Related work

 \subsection{Structure Learning}

 Structure learning assumes multiple weak labels per instance where each label is created by a so called \textit{labeling function}.
 The goal is to learn a dependency structure within these labeling functions which motivates the term structure learning.
 Most labeling functions are generated by human intuitions, motivating correlation and dependence between labeling functions.
-The first correlation and marginalization based algorithm introduced to the field was implemented in software package Snorkel \citep{DBLP:journals/corr/abs-1711-10160}, which also comprised the data programming paradigm allowing to programmatically create labeling functions.
-Subsequently, various improvements were made \citep{DBLP:journals/corr/BachHRR17, varma2019learning}.
-Variations of the task formulation use stochastic, or more specifically, quality guided labeling functions \citep{DBLP:journals/corr/abs-1911-09860} or introduce semi-supervised learning to the field \citep{maheshwari2020data}.
+The first algorithm was implemented in the software package \textit{Snorkel}~\cite{snorkel}, which also implemented the data programming paradigm, allowing to programmatically create labeling functions.
+Subsequently improvements were made~\cite{DBLP:journals/corr/BachHRR17, varma2019learning} and variations, such as semi-supdervised learning~\cite{DBLP:journals/corr/abs-1911-09860, maheshwari2020data} were introduced.